davisonio/darkage/README.md

   Slate Cobble: Cobble obtained from Slate
      From dig Slate

-  Slate Tale: Nice blue slate tales for roofs.
+  Slate Tile: Nice blue slate tiles for roofs.
 They has been used
      as building traditional building material in zones where slate is easy to find.
      Note: It has stairs and slabs.